 The 1980s were a decade of continued growth for the Bozeman Airport.
 The Airport Improvement Program included the FAA providing a maximum of 90 percent of the funding for airport improvements.
 In addition to runway, taxiway, apron, and access road improvement projects, a 36-foot by 56-foot fire station was built to service the area.
 This growth continued into the 1990s and included an air traffic control tower which was built in 1997.

 As the Gallatin County area continued to grow in the 2000s, passenger enplanements increased 92% or 4.7% annually, on average from 175,042 in 1993 to 335,276 in 2007.
 The total number of aircraft operations increased from 47,100 in 1993 to 80,606 in 2007, an increase of 71% or 3.9% annually.

 The Bozeman Airports sits on 2,481 acres and is located in Belgrade, MT in Gallatin County.
-The Bozeman Airport is located 13 miles from Downtown Bozeman and 45 miles from Big Sky, Montana.
-Airline carriers serving the airport include: Delta, United, JetBlue, Frontier, Allegiant and Alaska.
+It is located 13 miles from Downtown Bozeman and 45 miles from Big Sky, Montana.
+Airline carriers serving the airport include: Delta, United, JetBlue, Sun Country, Frontier, Allegiant and Alaska.

 Bozeman Airport Growth

 The airport is projected to enplane a record 651,078 passengers in 2018, up 8.5% over 2017.
 Total passengers (enplaned + de- planed) are expected to surpass 1,301,000.

 Calendar year 2017 enplanements surpassed the previous record set

 in 2016 by 46,327 passengers (the highest net passenger gain in our

 history).
 The increase came primarily due to three